woodnsec/IoT-Forensics/milestone-2.md

 * **Diverse Forensic Areas:** With different potential sources of data to extract from, it could be necessary to adapt standards from other forensic assessments such as cloud, network, digital, and mobile forensics.

 * **Availability of Resources:** One of the tools we plan on using, FTK, is available in a lab/classroom.
 We can only get access to this resource if the lab/classroom is not being used for anther class at the time and we are given access by a faculty member.
+The software may not be feasible to use with IoT devices, as many of them don't store data on the device, but rather on the cloud etc. See above section on various sources of data.

 * **Time Constraint:** Our group will be limited with time since this is a semester long Capstone.
 We may not be able to investigate all of our desired IoT devices.